-Newborns and infants are the most vulnerable population that we serve due to their basic welfare being dependent on others.
-In some instances, a physician or healthcare provider may be hesitant about releasing an infant from the hospital due to concerns of parental drug use or other potentially dangerous household conditions.
-A Newborn Crisis Assessment is generated because of concerns that have been reported by the physician or healthcare provider when assessing the home and family functioning.
+Newborns and infants are the most vulnerable population Children’s Division serves due to the fact that they are entirely dependent on others to survive and thrive.
+In some instances, a physician or healthcare provider may be hesitant about releasing an infant from the hospital due to concerns of parental drug use or other potentially dangerous family and/or household factors.
+A Newborn Crisis Assessment is generated because of concerns that have been reported by a physician or healthcare provider when assessing the home and family functioning.
 A physician or healthcare provider may also make a non-drug related referral when concerned about releasing a newborn from the hospital.
-Non-drug involved referrals will be accepted until the child is one year of age.
+Non-drug involved assessments will be accepted until the child is one year of age.

 - If the physician/health care provider is concerned about releasing the infant from the hospital, they may contact the Child Abuse/Neglect Hotline to report their concerns.
 The request for a “Newborn Crisis Assessment” may be received by the Child Abuse/Neglect Unit and may be made prior to, or at the time of, the infant’s release from the hospital.

-- Staff will handle the Newborn Crisis Assessment referral as an emergency, requiring the worker to assure the child’s immediate safety, unless it has been determined by the worker and supervisor that the child is not going to be immediately released from the hospital.
-This determination must be based on confirmation by the hospital that the child will not be immediately released.
+- Staff will handle the Newborn Crisis Assessment as an emergency, requiring the worker to assure the child’s immediate safety (no later than three (3) hours from when the referral was screened in by CANHU), unless it has been determined by the worker and supervisor that the child is not going to be immediately released from the hospital.
+This determination must be based on confirmation by the hospital through a multi-disciplinary (MDT) contact that the child will not be immediately released.
 Depending on the situation, assuring safety may require immediate face to face contact or may consist of phone contact with the reporter or hospital to confirm the child is safe and to discuss the plan for discharge.

-- If staff has determined that the child’s immediate safety is not a concern due the child not being immediately discharged from the hospital, staff shall make face to face contact with the child within 72 hours.
+- If staff has determined that the child’s immediate safety is not a concern due the child not being immediately discharged from the hospital and a MDT contact was utilized within three (3) hours from when the referral was screened in, staff shall still make face to face contact with the child as soon as possible but no later than seventy two (72) hours.

-- If the worker recommends the child should not be released with the mother, father or other familial caretaker a referral to the juvenile court should be made.
+- If the worker recommends the child should not be released to the mother, father or other familial caretaker a referral to the juvenile court should be made.

-1. Contact with the physician or health care provider who made the referral to gather information on:
+- Contact with the Reporter (a physician or health care provider) who made the report to gather information on:

 - Delivery complications;

-- Signs and symptoms of exposure at birth;
+- Signs and symptoms of substance misuse prenatally and at birth;

 - Mother/infant toxicology (obtain written medical documentation of the signs or symptoms of exposure at birth or toxicology test results);

-- Other medical records that could include growth chart, discharge plans, and other medical records;
+- Other medical records that could include test results, discharge plans, growth chart, and other medical records;

 - Mother/infant behavior while hospitalized;